polterguy/polterguy.github.io/getting-started/index.md

 ## The scaffolded Angular code

-The generated Angular code will be highly modular in its structure, and one router link for each of your HTTP REST GET endpoints will be automatically created for you - In addition a menu link will be created for each GET endpoint.
+The generated Angular code will be highly modular in its structure, and one router link for each of your HTTP REST GET endpoints will be automatically created for you.
+In addition a menu link will be created for each GET endpoint.
 Magic will also create one Angular component for each of these endpoints.
 This allows you to immediately start editing this code, to change your UI according to how you want it to look like.
 You might for instance want to use DateTime pickers for your date fields, or textareas for some of